 Things to do at Lake Mulwala

-Nearby attractions include Tunzafun for the kids which has mini-golf, mini trains, trampolines and more, there are also water parks, walking trails, and the Yarrawonga Mulwala Pioneer Museum, Yarrawonga Mulwala Golf Club Resort which is one of the country’s best golf courses and resorts.
-However one of the best things to do might be a simple trip down the Murray River on a paddle steamer boat
+Lake Mulwala is great for recreational water activities such as canoeing, fishing, skiing, and wakeboarding.
+However, it’s a vibrant township with festivals, markets, shows and beautiful scenery.
+Nearby attractions include Tunzafun for the kids, which has mini-golf, mini trains, trampolines and more; There are also water parks, walking trails, the Yarrawonga Mulwala Pioneer Museum, and the Yarrawonga Mulwala Golf Club Resort, which is one of the country’s best golf courses and resorts.
+However, one of the best things to do might be a simple trip down the Murray River on a paddle steamer boat.

 Fishing Lake Mulwala